Grammarsalad/B_Kits/README.md

 – May Turn Undead.
 – May cast priest spells.
 – Hit Die: d8

+- May wear helmets
+- May wear any armor
+- Domain Spells^: Each day, a cleric can select one sphere from which <PRO_HESHE> can draw spells from.
+The selected sphere need not be one that the cleric normally has access to.
+Once selected, <PRO_HESHE> will be able to cast a single spell each level <PRO_HESHE> can cast of the relevant level from that domain per day.
+In any given day, if <PRO_HESHE> casts a domain spell before selecting a domain, <PRO_HESHE> will have to wait for the next day select a new domain.
+– May only use non-bladed, non-piercing weapons (war hammer, club, flail, mace, quarterstaff, sling).
+– May only become Proficient (one slot) in any weapon class.
+– May only become Proficient (one slot) in two weapon fighting.
+– May Specialize (two slots) in any fighting style except two weapon fighting.
+– May Turn Undead.
+– May cast priest spells.
+– Hit Die: d8

 ^Domain spells can be swapped out for Spontaneous Casting (See below).